earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R01-get-to-know-r.md

 setup `RStudio` and `R` and got to know the `RStudio` interface.
 We also created a basic `RMarkdown` report using `RStudio`.
 In this module, we will explore the basic syntax of the `R` programming language.
-We will learn how to work with packages and functions, how to work with vector objects in R and finally how to import data into a data.frame which is the `R` equivalent of a spreadsheet.
+We will learn how to work with packages and functions, how to work with vector objects in `R` and finally how to import data into a `data.frame` which is the `R` equivalent of a spreadsheet.

 Let's start by looking at the code we used in the previous module.
-Here, we:
+Here we:

 1. Downloaded some data from figshare using the `download.file()` function.
-2. Imported the data into r using the `read.csv()` function.
+2. Imported the data into `R` using the `read.csv()` function.
 3. Plotted the data using the `qplot()` function (which is a part of the `ggplot2` package).